carolinaraulino/carolinaraulino/README.md

 ### Hi there 👋

-Currently working at Meld Studio - your future favorite live stream software.
+I'm Carol, part of the team behind Meld Studio - the live stream software that will change the game.
+Check us out at **[meldstudio.co](https://www.meldstudio.co)** and join the revolution! ✨

 <!--
 **carolinaraulino/carolinaraulino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.